 From time to time I stopped to read some names or get a closer look at the pictures.
 I wasn’t looking for the graves of famous people buried here, among whom -btw- there are Ezra Pound and Igor Stravinskij; actually, I’m always more fascinated by those simple tombs that aren’t visited anymore, those graves covered with spider’s webs and dust, sometimes even cracked, whose decay definitely improves the dinstinctive charm of a cemetery.

-Venice islands > La Giudecca
+Off the beaten path Venice > La Giudecca island

-Ferry #2 from San Marco
+How to get to La Giudecca?
+Take the Ferry #2 from San Marco

 As soon as I got on La Giudecca island, I headed to La Palanca, a traditional restaurant managed by the same guys who are cultivating the rural part of Poveglia island.
 Here I had a tasty starter that, with the ubiquitous codfish and different kinds of sardines, reminded me of Portuguese cuisine.